Our Heart -Why I Support Physical Literacy for Children (PLC)

 You do this by changing your point of purchase.

-For example, this month I bought my household electricity via We Benefit.
+For example, for the past 3 months, I’ve bought my household electricity via We Benefit.
 It didn’t yield a massive benefit to PLC, but hey, when I buy electricity any other way, I’m not donating anything.

 As a Mom Entrepreneur, you may be needing office supplies or equipment or household appliances.